Sanyo MR-909, tape recorder, tape recorder

 Sanyo MR-909, re-soldering of components

-When the behavior of an electronic circuit changes as a result of vibrations or deformations, it is always necessary to check whether the tin soldering of the components is done well.
-In my case, I found several leads of the oxidized components, whereby the tin did not make good contact.
-I then had to re-weld all the components, adding some tin where there was little and using a flux deoxidizer.
-The operation was quite laborious, but, fortunately, the components of each electronic board were not many!
-I also had to replace a couple of adjustment trimmers, as they didn't make good contact and opened the circuit when trying to adjust them.
+When the behavior of an electronic circuit changes following vibrations or deformations, there is always to be checked if the tin welding of the components are done well.
+In my case, I found several reofors of the oxidized components, so the pond did not contact well.
+I therefore had to go back all the components, adding the pond where there was little and using a inexidant flow.
+The operation was quite laborious, but, fortunately, the components of each electronic card were not many!
+I also had to replace a pair of adjustment trimmer, as they did not contact contact and opened the circuit when trying to regulate them.

 Felt pads for tape recorders

 An aspect not to be overlooked is the replacement of the felt pads that press the tape onto the playback head (playback).
-The original ones were very worn and hard, while for a better reproduction you need a bit softer felt.
-My choice fell on 2,5mm felt, the one used by children for chores.
-The felt must press the tape on the head where there is the sensitive part.
-As already mentioned in the previous article, each felt pad must press about 20-25 grams on its respective head.
+The original ones were very worn and hard, while for a better reproduction you need a little softer felt.
+My choice fell on 2.5mm felt, the one used by children for chores.
+The felt must press the ribbon on the head where there is the sensitive part.
+As already mentioned in the previous article, each felt must press about 20-25 grams on the respective head.

 Sanyo MR-909, various calibrations